NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 #### The arena
 - Left click on a tile to disable/enable.
 - Scroll on a tile to change its height.
+- Right click on a tile to manually set its height.
 - The shrink preview shows a rough approximation of what the arena will be like at which second.
 This isn't entirely accurate because the application only uses 8x8 pixels per tile.

 #### The spawns list